 Got only 10 minutes and want something cottage-y and pretty?
 Place individual blooms, leaves, spent flower heads in jars and either cluster on a table, or stagger down the middle.
 Simple!

 Hydrangeas are at their peak right about now.
-This classy little mix is just white and lime hydrangeas and roses topped with a woven cage made from ribbon grass leaves.
+This classy little mix is just white and lime hydrangeas and roses.
+All topped with a woven cage made from ribbon grass leaves.
 More info here.

 Just So California

 Perfect for those in warmer zones.
 A more-is-more arrangement of hypericum berries, lavender, olive branches, and sunflowers make up this glowing late summer bouquet.
 More info here.